 Cold at Chosin

 James Jolly describes the extreme cold temperatures his platoon endured while at the Chosin Reservoir.
-Temperatures were usually -20 degrees fahrenheit and sometimes as low as -40 degrees.
+Temperatures were usually twenty degrees Fahrenheit below zero and sometimes as low as forty degrees below zero.
 He recalls many soldiers suffered from frostbite while some froze to death.
 He also elaborates on their Christmas miracle known as "the star of Kotari" which gave them the will to persevere.

 James Jolly recalls that while at the Chosin Reservoir, his platoon survived on Tootsie Roll candy.
 He explains that their C-rations were frozen and the only way they could thaw them was by holding them against their bodies, which was very unpleasant.
 He goes on to explain how the delivery of this candy was originally a mistake; they had ordered mortar shells which happened to be the code name for Tootsie Rolls, thus tons and tons of candy was delivered from Japan.